sauevi/javascript_course/README.md

 # Javascript Initial Projects

-in this repo you will find different projects that I have done when I was studying JS
+in this repo you will find different challenges that I have done when I was studying JS, every forlder is an stage of the course with the challenges solution.